mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy.md

 ---
 ms.localizationpriority: medium
 description: You can create an Outlook on the web mailbox policy to apply a common set of policy settings.
-Outlook on the web mailbox policies are useful for applying and standardizing settings, for example, attachment settings, for specific groups of users. ms.topic: article
+Outlook on the web mailbox policies is useful for applying and standardizing settings, for example, attachment settings, for specific groups of users. ms.topic: article
 author: JoanneHendrickson
 ms.author: jhendr
 ms.assetid: 347207fa-cfb7-40a6-b19a-831dcdb54ad5
 ms.reviewer:
-title: Create an Outlook on the web mailbox policy in Exchange Online ms.collection:
+title: Create a mailbox policy in Exchange Online for Outlook on the web and the new Outlook for Windows ms.collection:
 - exchange-online
 - M365-email-calendar